-At the School of Education a cohort group is a group of graduate students who take a sequence of courses leading to a degree together.
+At Saint Xavier University's Department of Education a cohort group is a group of graduate students who take a sequence of courses leading to a degree together.

 If you leave your cohort due to unforeseeable circumstances and inform your advisor, you may rejoin your cohort or join another cohort when the sequence of courses allow for you to join.
 You might have to pay a new rate of tuition if you have to join a different group.

 Once you complete the required coursework and have passed all the state test(s), you must attend a certification workshop and contact the Office of Teacher Education and Certification (email@example.com or 773-298-3971) who will forward the application form to you.
 Complete the forms online and return them in order to be referred for entitlement (certification).